dymmond/esmerald/docs/en/docs/extensions.md

 It is this simple but is it the only way to add a pluggable into the system? **Short answser is no**.

 More details about this in [hooking a pluggable into the application](#hooking-pluggables).

-!!!
-Danger
-    If another object but the [Extension](#extension) is provided to the Pluggable, it will raise an `ImproperlyConfigured`.
-Pluggables are **always expecting an Extension to be provided**.

 ## Extension